EclecticGriffin/notsciibot/README.md

 It is this approach that we wanted to take with these environments.

 #### Simple Policy Gradient Approach
-Unlike our value based networks, a policy based approach will be inherently stochastic, which automatically sidesteps the issue of state aliasing.
+Unlike our value-based networks, a policy-based approach will be inherently stochastic, which automatically sidesteps the issue of state aliasing.
 It also means that rather than output a single real value for a given state, our network will instead produce